 So is the Flair 58 worth the dent in your bank balance that it will cause to purchase it?
 Remember, this is almost twice the price of the Flair Pro 2.
 Part of the appeal of Flair has been excellent coffee at an affordable price.
 But with the Flair 58, it is not quite that simple.

 We would answer that it depends on where you are in your journey with espresso.
 If you have never owned a manual lever machine and want to test one out, this is probably overkill.
 You would be better off with one of the earlier cheaper models.
-See our overview of the other models in the Flair Espresso range here.
+See our overview of the other models in the Flair Espresso range or our guide to the best manual espresso machines.

 However, if you are already sold on lever espresso machines and Flair, the Flair 58 is worthy of consideration.
 If nothing else, it simply will make your life and brewing routine that much easier and more enjoyable.
 You lose nothing and gain increased workflow, better functionality, and a greater capacity for brewing multiple shots consecutively!
 So while Flair espresso certainly took a risk with the Flair 58, it was not a risk in vain.